May 1, 2026 (updated May 6, 2026)

 So, what does that mean?

-It is also important to note that many owners are already facing more aggressive local requirements.
+Many owners are already facing more aggressive local requirements.
 For example, Montgomery County, MD, applies its BEPS to buildings 25,000 SF and larger and is targeting zero greenhouse gas emissions by 2035.
 The County established baselines using prior benchmarking data and evaluates buildings against interim targets over time, creating a more accelerated compliance path compared to the statewide program.

 Key items to keep in mind.

-• First BEPS verification deadline: June 1, 2026, for 2025 data
+- First BEPS verification deadline: June 1, 2026, for 2025 data (as of May 5, deadline has been extended to June 30)

-• Ongoing cycle: Every 5 years at the state level vs. more aggressive local timelines
+- Ongoing cycle: Every 5 years at the state level vs. more aggressive local timelines

-• Applies to: Commercial and multifamily buildings 35,000 SF and larger
+- Applies to: Commercial and multifamily buildings 35,000 SF and larger

-• Goal: Accurate, validated data submitted to MDE
+- Goal: Accurate, validated data submitted to MDE

 At Arium AE, we are already supporting clients through this process.
 Our approach is grounded in MEP engineering experience across commercial, multifamily, and mission-critical facilities.
 That background helps us validate benchmarking data with a practical understanding of how buildings actually perform, identifying gaps, anomalies, and inconsistencies that can impact compliance.
+We have also been providing third-party ENERGY STAR verification for over 10 years, making BEPS a natural extension of that work.

 We can help!
 If you are starting to think about your strategy or navigating both state and local requirements, contact Scott Walthour, Principal and Lead MEP Engineer, by email or at 410-730-2300.
 Our team is available and ready to help you.